 Buffett’s energy play includes investing in spinoffs of companies he’s already backed, while for Icahn, the energy sector comprises just 19% of his equity holdings.

 The Market Dependency of Private Equity Funds: Searching for Alpha for September 2014

 PE funds are more market dependent than you might suspect.
 Here's why, and how, along with how the market indexes performed in August.

-Managed Futures and Fixed Income, Part II: Odd Couple of Diversification
+Managed Futures and Fixed Income, Part 2: Odd Couple of Diversification

-Managed futures offers significant diversification in portfolios holding not just high-yield bonds, but also for investment-grade and muni bond holders.
+Managed futures offer significant diversification in portfolios holding not just high-yield bonds, but also for investment-grade and muni bond holders.